strawnfaye/eth-private-net/README_SD.md

 $ ./eth-private-net start lily
 ```

+_note: I recommend creating aliases in your `.bashrc` or `.bash_profile` for above commands (i.e. one for both refresh commands, then 3 separate ones for starting the nodes).
+It feels way less frustrating when the commands are just one word!_

 ### Run the bash script

 This script connects the three nodes, starts bob's miner, and sends a small amount of ether from alice to lily.